The weak tracial Rokhlin property for finite group actions on simple C*-algebras: Introduction

-That the action in Part~\eqref{thm_ex_intro_it1} of the preceding theorem has the weak tracial Rokhlin property appeared in \cite{AGJP17} for the first time.
-We do not know whether this action has the Rokhlin property.
-Parts~\eqref{thm_ex_intro_it2}, \eqref{thm_ex_intro_it3}, and \eqref{thm_ex_intro_it4} are mainly based on a significant result proved in \cite{AGJP17} saying that the permutation action of $S_{n}$ on $A^{\otimes n}$ has the weak tracial Rokhlin property, where $A$ is any simple (not necessarily unital) tracially $\mathcal{Z}$-absorbing C*-algebra such that $A^{\otimes n}$ is finite.
-We remark that this result from \cite{AGJP17} is used only in Section~\ref{subsec_examples}.
-Part~\eqref{thm_ex_intro_it5} is based on Theorems~\ref{proptensor} and \ref{thmtensor}.
-It is proved in \cite{Ph15} that Blackadar's action used in this part has the tracial Rokhlin property but not the Rokhlin property.

 Phillips proved that the crossed product of a simple unital C*-algebras with tracial rank zero by a finite group action with the tracial Rokhlin property, is again simple with tracial rank zero \cite{Ph11}.
-Part~\eqref{thm_cross_wtrp_intro_it1} of the following theorem generalizes this result to the nonunital case.
+The following theorem generalizes this result to the nonunital case (see Theorem~\ref{thmcross}).

-\begin{thmx} The following classes of not necessarily unital C*-algebras are preserved under taking crossed products and fixed point algebras by finite group actions with the weak tracial Rokhlin property: \begin{enumerate} \item simple separable C*-algebras of tracial rank zero; \item simple purely infinite C*-algebras; \item (\cite{AGJP17, Hirshberg}) simple tracially $\mathcal{Z}$-absorbing C*-algebras. \end{enumerate} \end{thmx} We will prove in \autoref{thmclass1} that more properties are preserved under taking crossed products and fixed point algebras by finite group actions with the tracial Rokhlin property.